nuxt/website-v2/content/en/guides/directory-structure/static.md

 ### Example

-In the first example you can see how to show an image from the static folder which you can see in the static.vue page.
-You can then compare this to the image coming from the assets folder which you can see in the default.vue page in the layouts folder.
+`pages/static.vue` shows an image from the static folder

+`layouts/default.vue` shows an image from the assets folder.

 <app-modal>
   <code-sandbox  :src="csb_link"></code-sandbox>